Peter Katz (film producer)

 Peter Katz is an American film producer.
 His work includes Pop Skull, Home Sick and Mortuary.

 Career

 Katz has produced genre films that have screened at the AFI Fest, Rome Film Festival, as well as the New Zealand International Film Festival.
 He was one of the producers on Mortuary, which was helmed by director Tobe Hooper.
 His newest feature, Pop Skull, has received positive reviews from such press as Variety, San Francisco Bay Guardian, and Fangoria.
-Pop Skull was the subject an experiment in neuromarketing that mapped audiences reactions to individual scenes in the film.
+Pop Skull was the subject an experiment in neurocinema that mapped audiences reactions to individual scenes in the film.
 Katz said that the information would be used to make more effective films that were properly marketed to audience desires.